You are using: unknown v0 on unknown. Here is a quick list of suggested browsers we like to use around the office:

 - Prize packages, including the actual prizes or the number of prizes, are allocated at the sole discretion of the Sport and Social Club.
 Substitutions or exchanges may not be available.

-35) Parking Policy: Parking is not guaranteed at any of our venues.
+Parking is not guaranteed at any of our venues.
 If you wish to drive to a venue, it is your responsibility to park legally and obey all parking signs and laws.
 SSC bears no responsibility if you fail to comply with parking signs and laws.
+SSC is also not responsible for such things like tickets, towing, or damages such as windshields or break-ins.